West Hobart

 The level of cultural diversity witnessed in West Hobart was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-West Hobart's cultural diversity is above average, with 23.5% of its population born overseas and 14.2% speaking a language other than English at home.
-Christianity is the dominant religion in West Hobart, accounting for 26.5% of the population.
-The most notable overrepresentation is in Other religions, comprising 1.1% compared to 1.1% across Greater Hobart.
+West Hobart is above average in terms of cultural diversity, with 23.5% of its population born overseas and 14.2% speaking a language other than English at home.
+The main religion in West Hobart is Christianity, which makes up 26.5% of the population.
+However, the most apparent overrepresentation was in Other, which comprises 1.1% of the population, compared to 1.1% across Greater Hobart.

 Frequently Asked Questions - Diversity